Chief Financial Officer Resume Examples & Guide for 2023

 • Hobbies (for instance, networking and team building sports, such as golf)

-Key takeaways
+Key Takeaways

-• Include your professional titles, such as CPA or MBA in the resume header
+• Include your professional titles, such as CPA or MBA in the resume header;

-• Turn your resume summary into a sales pitch by flaunting your best achievements
+• Turn your resume summary into a sales pitch by flaunting your best achievements;

-• Curate the experience section and tailor it to the job description
+• Curate the experience section and tailor it to the job description;

-Looking to build your own CFO resume?
+Looking to build your own Chief Financial Officer resume?

 Enhancv resume builder will help you create a modern, stand-out resume that gets results